-Signal Name: JTDI

-Signal Description: IEEE 1149.1 Test Data Input

-Test instructions and data are clocked into this pin on the rising edge of JTCLK.
-This pin has a $10k\Omega$ pullup resistor.
+Signal Name: JTDI Signal Description: IEEE 1149.1 Test Data Input Signal Type: Input Test instructions and resistor. d data are clocked into this pin on the rising edge of JTCLK.
+This pin has a 10k $\Omega$ pullup

 Signal Name: JTDO